-Throughout 2024, we are co-designing and building an accessible compost toilet for community garden visitors in Tower Hamlets.
-This project has been funded by Just FACT, and is part of a borough wide network of people and projects, coming together to create the building blocks for an alternative food system that is democratic, environmentally sustainable, and people-driven.
+From 2024-5, we co-designed and built an accessible compost toilet for community garden visitors in Tower Hamlets.
+This project was funded by Just FACT, and is part of a borough wide network of people and projects, coming together to create the building blocks for an alternative food system that is democratic, environmentally sustainable, and people-driven.

-Our co-design process has been inspired by Design Justice principles and Mia Mingus' writings on Liberatory Access.
-Through this we hope to demonstrate ways that communities can come together to organise and co-create the infrastructures we need to care for each other and our environments.
+Our co-design process was inspired by Design Justice principles and Mia Mingus' writings on Liberatory Access.
+Through this we hoped to demonstrate ways that communities can come together to organise and co-create the infrastructures we need to care for each other and our environments.
 This is a key ingredient for building alternative systems, whether that be food systems, economic systems or sewage systems!

-Below are some extracts from our design brief so-far:
+Below are some extracts from our design brief:

 How does it connect to local eco-systems and neighbourhoods?